Cranston Fire

-Events
+Progression

 July

 The Cranston Fire was started on July 25, around noon, by Brandon M. McGlover, who allegedly started numerous fires in the region that day.
 By the evening, the fire had burned 4700 acre, with five percent containment.
 Over 2,000 people were evacuated, including Mountain Center, Idyllwild, Lake Hemet, a Girl Scouts camp and more.
 Portions of Highway 74 and Highway 243 were closed.

 The next day, the fire had reached approximately 7500 acre and was at three percent containment.
 Evacuations were expanded to include Cedar Glen, Fern Valley, Mount San Jacinto State Park, and Pine Cove.
 Numerous areas, including campgrounds, in both the State Park and San Bernardino National Forest were closed.
 The fire was reported to have destroyed five homes.

 By July 27, over 7,000 people were evacuated due to the Cranston Fire.
 The fire had short, active runs in the southeast area of the fire, however, good suppression efforts were made.
 Caltrans focused on removing debris from highways.
 By the next day, July 28, two firefighters were reported injured and Hamilton High School was named an evacuation center.
 The fire continued to grow into Garner Valley.
 Evacuation orders were put in place, and then lifted later that evening, for Garner Valley.
 Crews made significant efforts to keep the fire out of the southern and eastern parts of Idyllwild as the fire threatened fire retardant lines.
 Repopulation began in areas of Garner Valley and on July 29 repopulation started in Fern Valley, Pine Cove, Cedar Glen, and parts of Idyllwild.
 By that evening, 560 people remained evacuated and the fire had been over half contained.
 Twelve buildings had been damaged and five damaged.
 One shelter was closed.

 Crews focused on mopping up and securing the fire's edge and containment lines were near finished around Idyllwild.
 Repair began to reduce erosion and mitigate impacts to natural resources as a result of fire suppression efforts.
 The next day, July 31, Southern California Edison crews focused on restoring power by installing new power poles.
 Hazard trees were removed and light precipitation aided in fire suppression.
 By the evening of July 31, the fire had burned 13139 acre and was 89 percent contained.